Member Awards / Teacher Education Bursaries

 Ruth George School Officer Award

-In recognition of the outstanding contribution made by individual school officers on behalf of their colleagues, our union established the ‘Ruth George School Officer Award’ and is calling for nominations for 2016.
+In recognition of the outstanding contribution made by individual school officers on behalf of their colleagues, our union established the ‘Ruth George School Officer Award’ and is calling for nominations.

 - Has made an outstanding contribution to the school chapter and IEUA-QNT through activism in a specific area.

 - Works diligently and tirelessly to represent the interests of school officers.

 - Acts with honesty, integrity and courage in the conduct of our union’s activities.

 - participation in union activities such as meetings, protests, rallies, campaigns, professional development and training;

 - promoting awareness of Award conditions;

 - pursuing accurate role descriptions for themselves and colleagues;

 - participating in enterprise bargaining negotiations and the single bargaining unit (SBU);